 And ask them at what distance these numbers apply.

 If they don't reveal these figures, you have to assume that the device is junk.
 Any manufacturer that believes in their product and understands red light therapy will know that power density is an important figure when making and using red light devices.

-If they don't share this data, you have to assume they don't want you to know the actual power output, and thus you'd probably be wasting your time and money using the device.
+If they don't share this data, you have to assume they don't want you to know the actual power output—thus you'd probably be wasting your time and money using the device.

-What about the amount of LEDs in a unit?
+What about the number of LEDs in a unit?
 The team at RedLightMan.com had this to say: